IvanT7D3/BypassAV/README.md

 3-Shellcode2-APIHashing.c : Shellcode injection using API hashing (VirtualProtect).

-4-ModFile.c : Add zeros up to 900 MBs of space to increase the size of an executable.
+4-ModFile.c : Add up to 900 MBs of random data at the end of the file to increase its size.

 5-TsarWiper-APIHashing.c : TsarWiper using API hashing (No MBR Wiper)